leecoda/MyPythonStuff/README.md

-This repertoire is for my python codes.
+This repertoire is for the python codes written in a Udemy python course.